 What is unmarried cohabitation?

-- A Couple live together as husband and wife without being married or civil partners
+- A couple live together as if they were spouses or as civil partners

 - Members of the same household

-- A relationship were a couple shares expenses
+- A relationship where a couple shares expenses

 - Sexual relationships

 The typical relationship of cohabitation is where a couple live together as spouses but without the legal status of a marriage or civil partnership.
 We look briefly at the legal consequences between cohabitation, and marriage/civil partnership.

 The Legal Consequences

 If a couple are married, or are in a civil partnership, they share a mutual duty to provide for one another with financial support.
 However, cohabiting partners generally have no such mutual duty to provide for each other financially – either during their relationship or if the relationship ever breaks down.